-- 1. The cost of preference shares is than that of equity shares.
+1 The cost of preference shares is than that of equity shares Ι. The cost of breference shares is than that of equity shares

-- 2. A GDR is a .

-- 3. The ADRs have voting rights.

-- 4. DPIIT stands for .

-- 5. SISFS stands for

-- is a collaborative funding model that lets you collect small contributions from many 6. individuals (the crowd).

-- is needed to start a business and ramp it up to profitability 7. - is an unsecured promissory note issued by a firm to raise funds for a short period, generally, 8. varying from a few days to a few months. - 9.
+- 2. A GDR is a . - 3.
+The ADRs have voting rights. - 4.
+DPIIT stands for . - 5.
+SISFS stands for . - 6. is a collaborative funding model that lets you collect small contributions from many individuals (the crowd). - 7. is needed to start a business and ramp it up to profitability - 8. is an unsecured promissory note issued by a firm to raise funds for a short period, generally, varying from a few days to a few months. - 9.
 The portion of profits not distributed among the shareholders but retained and used in the business is called